Below, we take a look at the UK’s road collision and casualty statistics, including data for each country, different road users, ages, and road types.

 Note: Contributory factors are as reported by the police at the scene.
 These statistics only include casualties in collisions where a police officer attended the scene and in which a contributory factor was reported.

-Across 32 European countries, the UK has the fourth lowest road death rate per million of the population at 26 deaths per million population.
+Across 32 European countries, the UK has the third lowest road death rate per million of the population at 25 deaths per million population.

-Norway has the lowest death rate per million of the population at 21 deaths per million population – almost 20% lower than the figure for the UK.
+Norway has the lowest death rate per million of the population at 20 deaths per million population – 20% lower than the figure for the UK.

 Source: RAS0404: International comparisons of road deaths, number and rates for different road users, by selected countries [8]

-Use the Government's free road crash statistics tool to find out more
+Use the Government's free road safety statistics collision analysis tool to find out more

 www.gov.ukUse the free CrashMap tool to get information about crashes on roads near you